 Since general withdrawal from service in 2005, a number of the poorest quality 86/2s have been scrapped, including 86258, the conversion project being abandoned.

-The Class 86 situation as in July 2012 is as follows:
+The Class 86 situation in July 2012 was as follows:

 86/1: 1 in traffic with The AC Locomotive Group/Electric Traction (86101)

 86/2: 1 in traffic with Les Ross (86259), 1 preserved by The AC Locomotive Group/Electric Traction (86213), 8 stored (of which 4 are expected to be exported to Hungary), 1 being used as a spares source